-Getting to Vidova Gora
+How to Get to Vidova Gora

 Vidova Gora is located on Brac, one of the largest islands in Croatia.
 You can take a car ferry from Split to Supetar or from Makarska to Sumartin.
 If you do not have a car, you have more options, depending upon the season (click here for the ferry schedule).

-Important information about the hike
+Important Information about the Hike

 If you are doing the hike in the summer months, start early to avoid the midday heat.
 Bring lots of water and sunblock.
 There is some shade on the trail but there are long sections where you will be exposed to the sun.

 You do not need a map for this hike.
 The trail is well marked and very easy to follow.

 Hiking shoes are recommended but not necessary.
 Kara and I each did the hike in running shoes.
 You do need to wear a sturdy pair of shoes.
 Sandals and flip-flops are just asking for trouble on this very rocky, uneven trail.

 The best place to stay is Bol, since it is located next to the trail and has many options for accommodations and restaurants.
 You can also walk or drive to lovely Zlatni Rat.